Chapter 7 Regression III: categorical independent variables and multiple regression models

 Based on the output above, we know that the estimated intercept is \(\widehat{\alpha}=484.4\), indicating the average rates of violence in smaller cities.
 We also know that the estimated slope coefficient is \(\widehat{\beta}=339.2\), indicating that the average rate of violence is 339.2 scores higher in the larger cities than in smaller cities.

-\(=1\) indicating larger cities), we estimated a regression model, which then returned the average score for one of the groups (\(\alpha\), for the reference group) and one slope coefficient indicating the mean difference between that group and the reference group (\(\beta\)).
+In other words, we had a categorical variable with two groups (largest50\(=0\) indicating smaller cities and largest50\(=1\) indicating larger cities), we estimated a regression model, which then returned the average score for one of the groups (\(\alpha\), for the reference group) and one slope coefficient indicating the mean difference between that group and the reference group (\(\beta\)).

-Now, let’s fit another regression model where the dependent variable is rates of violence (viol_r
+Now, let’s fit another regression model where the dependent variable is rates of violence (viol_r) and the independent variable is region (region), a categorical variable.
+Let’s see what happens.

 # fit a regression model with 'viol_r' as the DV and 'region' as the IV

-lm(viol_r ~ region, data = df)
+lm(viol_r ~ region, data = df)##

 ## Call: